Which of the following actions illustrates Newton's 1st Law?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Newton's 1st Law of Motion, often referred to as the law of inertia, states that an object at rest will remain at rest, and an object in motion will continue in motion with a constant velocity unless acted upon by a net external force.
-The scenario of a book sitting on a table perfectly illustrates this law because the book is at rest and remains so unless a force is applied to it, such as someone pushing it or lifting it.
-This situation demonstrates the absence of any net external force acting on the book, exemplifying inertia.
+Newton's 1st Law of Motion states that an object at rest will remain at rest, and an object in motion will continue to move at a constant velocity, unless acted upon by a net external force.
+In the context of the given options, the situation of a book sitting on a table perfectly exemplifies this law.

 Subscribe